hashicorp/consul/README.md

 ## Compilation

 CoreDNS (as a servertype plugin for Caddy) has a dependency on Caddy, but this is not different than any other Go dependency.
-If you have the source of CoreDNS, get all dependencies:
+If you have the source of CoreDNS checked out in the appropriate place in your `GOPATH`, get all dependencies:

     go get ./...

+(You can do the checkout and dependency resolution as a single step with: `go get github.com/coredns/coredns`.)

 And then `go build` as you would normally do:

     go build

 This should yield a `coredns` binary.

+Note that CoreDNS currently requires at least Go 1.9 to build.

 ## Examples